A new open source framework for multiscale modeling of fibrous materials on heterogeneous supercomputers: Software Architecture

 \section{Software Architecture}

 Our analysis code is separated into three major components: \AMSI{}, \MuMFiM{}/Macroscale, \MuMFiM{}/Microscale. \AMSI{} is designed to be a general framework that enables the coupling of legacy single-scale analysis codes into a multiscale analysis. \MuMFiM{} is our main application which performs multiscale analysis of fibrous materials using the \FET{} method.
 Its macroscale component uses traditional FEM methods to solve for the static equilibrium of a Cauchy continuum.
 It is designed to be general and easy to add new constraints and materials.

+To add a new macroscale material model, the user must only provide a function that computes the current stress and material stiffness based on the increment in strain.
+Like most modern FEM codes, this is done locally at each integration point.
+On the microscale, the procedure is similar, however, the microscale routines are ``batched'', that is they take a set of deformation increments and return the stresses and material stiffnesses for the entire set at once.

 For the macroscale, it is assumed that there is a large mesh and many of its features revolve around this assumption.
 For the microscale, we assume that the mesh size of each RVE is small enough to fit on either a single processor or GPU.
 The combination of small RVE mesh sizes and RVEs comprised of truss networks offers significant optimization opportunities over the more general macroscale solver that supports a distributed mesh.
 Therefore, rather than using the same general finite element solver that we used for the macroscale on the microscale, we use specialized solvers that are optimized for the RVE of interest.
 New microscale solvers can be added as long as they abide by our batched analysis API.